onsi/ginkgo/index.md

 Let's break this down `DescribeTable` takes a description, a function to run for each test case, and a set of table entries.

 The function you pass in to `DescribeTable` can accept arbitrary arguments.
 The parameters passed in to the individual `Entry` calls will be passed in to the function (type mismatches will result in a runtime panic).
+The first argument to `Entry` is not passed in to the function, and instead is used as the description for the generated `It` field.

 The indiviudal `Entry` calls construct a `TableEntry` that is passed into `DescribeTable`.
 A `TableEntry` consists of a description (the first call to `Entry`) and an arbitrary set of parameters to be passed into the function registered with `DescribeTable`.